Trade Republic Fees Explained

 ATM withdrawal €0 / €1 Free above €100; €1 fee for withdrawals under €100

-Figures sourced from Trade Republic’s official pricing page.
+Figures verified as of July 2026, sourced from Trade Republic’s official pricing page.
 Always verify current rates before investing.

 €1 flat per manual order